Wise vs CurrencyFair [2025]

 Wise fees don’t include any charges added into the exchange rates used.
 Instead you’ll see a couple of different transparent costs:

 - Fixed fee: covering the fixed costs associated with the transaction.
-For major currencies this is usually in the region of 4 USD - 5 USD
+For major currencies this is usually in the region of 6 USD

 ---|---|---|---|

-As you can see, on all our comparisons, the differences are marginal - so choosing between these providers may be a question of personal preference and how fast each provider can get your money where it needs to be, rather than cost.
+As you can see, on all our comparisons, the differences are marginal and the results are a tie – so choosing between these providers may be a question of personal preference and how fast each provider can get your money where it needs to be, rather than cost.
 More on the speed of each provider coming right up.

 CurrencyFair show their payment process in 2 steps –